Pravargav/Amadeus/SAC/sentences/imp.md

 -> He keeps laying the blame on others instead of accepting his own mistakes.

 -> How do I seem to you?

+-> What do i look like to you?

+-> Listening to the news is over for today.(passive voice)

+-> I’ve finished listening to the news for today.(active voice)